mmalerba/projection/README.md

 - The double quotes around slot names passed to `*cdkSlot`/`*cdkProject`
 - Empty default template is verbose
 - Need host directive or provider for any component that uses `*cdkSlot`
+- Anything we want to query for needs to explicitly make itself available for querying 🤮

 ### Lots of directives instantiated